-Next up on our ecommerce website guide is how to ship your products to your customers - because if you don't get shipping right, you're really going to struggle to get your business off the ground.
+Next up on our eCommerce website guide is how to ship your products to your customers - because if you don't get shipping right, you're really going to struggle to get your business off the ground.

 Free Shopify app that auto tracks shipments from UPS, USPS, FedEx, and 320 other couriers.

-Pros: You can also display the tracking results on your store.
+Pros: You can also display the tracking results in your store.
 They have options for tracking shipments in the US, Canada, Europe, Asia, Australia & New Zealand, Latin America, the Middle East, and other locations throughout the world.